Raspberry Pi Touch Display

 NB: With the display connected to the GPIO I2C pins, the GPU will assume control of the respective I2C bus.
 The host operating system should not access this I2C bus, as simultaneous use of the bus by both the GPU and Linux will result in sporadic crashes.

 LCD displays have an optimum viewing angle, and depending on how the screen is mounted it may be necessary to change the orientation of the display to give the best results.
-By default, the Raspberry Pi display and Raspberry Pi are set up to work best when viewed from slightly above, for example on a desktop.
+By default, the Raspberry Pi Touch Display and Raspberry Pi are set up to work best when viewed from slightly above, for example on a desktop.
 If viewing from below, you can physically rotate the display, and then tell the system software to compensate by running the screen upside down.

 To flip the display, add, anywhere in the file